Key West is iconic.

 And, if you're not already planning a vacation there, you definitely should!

-I was in Key West, FL over the 4th of July this year (2017), and I loved every moment!
+I was in Key West, FL over the 4th of July, and I loved every moment!
 The town is cute, small, and beautiful.
 Along with some famous landmarks, Key West has tons of fun surprises!